haruse23/WoS-BlenderToolkit/README.md

 #
 📦 Recommended Model Import Settings
 - ✔ Flip UV V-Axis
-- ✔ Flip Face Normals
+- ✔ Reverse Triangle Winding Order
-- ❌ Flip Vertex Normals (only if the model comes from the game directly, not exported through the addon)
 - ✔ Convert to Triangle List (only if the model comes from the game directly, not exported through the addon)

 📤 Recommended Model Export Settings
 - ✔ Flip UV V-Axis
-- ✔ Flip Face Normals
+- ✔ Reverse Triangle Winding Order
 #